huggingface/huggingface_hub/docs/hub/tutorial-add-library.md

 nlp = ${nameWithoutNamespace(model.modelId)}.load()`;
 ```

-This will also add a tag to your model so users can easily identify models from your library.
+This will also add a tag to your model so users can quickly identify models from your library.

 ![/docs/assets/hub/libraries-tags.png](/docs/assets/hub/libraries-tags.png)